Verbascum phoeniceum, V. x hybrida

 Verbascums are dramatic vertical accent plants.
 Flowers attract butterflies, and are excellent for cutting.
 Plants resist drought, rabbits, and deer.

-BANANA CUSTARD Verbascum Verbascum x hybrida
+SOUTHERN CHARM Verbascum Seeds Verbascum x hybrida

-KATIE'S CANDLES MIX Verbascum Verbascum phoeniceum
+KATIE'S CANDLES MIX Verbascum Seeds Verbascum phoeniceum

-Free flowering mix of violet, red, pink and white flowers on easy to grow 3 foot tall plants.
+Free flowering mix of violet, red, pink and white flowers on easy to grow 3 ft. tall plants.
 They look terrific in mixed borders, bloom from late spring until frost.
 Often self-sows where happy.
 Tolerates more shade than most other Verbascum.
 A true perennial.
 Winter hardy to zone 5.

-How to Plant Verbascum Seeds
+How to Plant and Grow Verbascum

-Growing verbascum: Full sun, Katie's Candles Mix prefers afternoon shade in warm climates.
+Grow Verbascum: Full sun, Katie's Candles Mix prefers afternoon shade in warm climates.
 Any soil with excellent drainage.
 Tolerates drought, better bloom with moderate to average water.
 Flowers are excellent for cutting, attract bees and butterflies.
 Remove old flowers for bloom over remarkably long season.
 Rabbit and deer resistant.